jamesrochabrun/CodexSDK/README.md

 ### Session behavior
 - First turn uses `codex exec` with the selected options.
-- Follow-up turns use `codex exec resume --last` with a reduced flag set (no `--json`, `--model`, `--sandbox`, `--full-auto`, `--mcp-config`), because the CLI rejects those on resume.
+- Follow-up turns use `codex exec resume --last` with a reduced flag set (no `--json`, `--model`, `--sandbox`, `--full-auto`, `--cd`, `--mcp-config`), because the CLI rejects those on resume.
-- Output shown is stdout only; stderr is suppressed unless an error occurs, in which case it’s appended as “Logs”.
+- Output shown is stdout only; stderr is suppressed unless an error occurs, in which case it's appended as "Logs".

 ### Expected outputs in the chat demo
 - First turn with JSON on: stdout shows events (and parsed events drive the UI), stderr is hidden unless an error.